SAFEHR-data/PIXL/orthanc/orthanc-anon/README.md

 ### Step 3

-If you have chosen to expose the portas, you should now be able to navigate the web interface at `http://localhost:<YYYY>`, supply the chosen credentials and will be presented with the Orthanc web interface:
+If you have chosen to expose the ports, you should now be able to navigate the web interface at `http://localhost:<YYYY>`, supply the chosen credentials and will be presented with the Orthanc web interface:
 ![Orthanc Raw Web interface](../assets/orthanc-anon-web.png)

 ### Step 4